AIT-Focus/About-Focus/README.md

 - 🌎 **Public Access**: This repository is open for all students in this section.

 ## 👥 Managed By
+This repository is maintained by **Class CRs**:
+- Rana Qasim Shafiq
+- Ahmed Ali Yousuf
+- Aima Faheem
+And Co-maintained by:
+- Usman Shaikh
+- Muzummil Baig

-This repository is maintained by **Usman, Muzummil, and Class CRs** to help students stay organized and access resources efficiently.
+This all is to help students stay organized and access resources efficiently.

 🚀 Stay updated and make the most out of your learning experience!